Clifton Park Homes for Sale

 Before it was developed into a residential community in the late 19th century, the area began as a summer resort in 1869 with beaches, rental boats, picnic groves, a dance hall, and beer gardens.
 Visitors traveled to the resort via a narrow gauge railroad known as the Rocky River Railroad.

-Deed restrictions for lots mandated single-family homes.
+Deed restrictions for lots stipulated uniform setback lines and mandated construction of single-family homes.
 However, lot owners were not restricted in regards to design or architecture.

 Homes in the new allotment were constructed beginning in 1894.

-Bowditch’s plans also reserved the already existing Clifton Beach and a neighborhood social club for use of lot owners.
+Bowditch’s plans also reserved the already existing Clifton Beach and a neighborhood social club for lot owners.

 In 1902, the members-only social club, The Clifton Club, was constructed in Clifton Park.
 Membership is open to neighborhood residents as well as non-residents.
 Located at 17884 Lake Road, the Clifton Club contributes monthly payments to the maintenance of Clifton Beach.
 As such, a limited number of non-resident members are granted permissive rights to use the beach and Beach House.